AdobeDocs/campaign-web.en/help/v8/personalization/conditions.md

 ## Create conditional content in emails  {#condition-condition-builder}

 Conditional content in emails can be created in two ways:
-* In the expression editor by building a condition using helper functions,
+* In the expression editor by building a condition with helper functions,
 * In a dedicated conditional content builder that is accessible when designing an email.

 Detailed information on how to create conditions using the expression editor is available [here](#condition-perso-editor).

-The section below will guide you through the steps to create conditions using the email designer conditional content builder.
-In this example, we will create an email message will multiple variants depending on the recipients' language.
-To do this, follow these steps:
+The following section provides step-by-step instructions on how to create conditions using the email designer's conditional content capability.
+In this example, we want to create an email message with multiple variants based on the recipients' language.
+Follow these steps:

 1. Create or open an email delivery, edit its content, and click the **[!UICONTROL Edit email body]** button to open the email designing workspace.

-1. Select a content component and click **[!UICONTROL Enable conditional content]**.
+1. Select a content component and click the **[!UICONTROL Enable conditional content]** icon.

     ![](assets/condition-email-enable.png)

 1. The **[!UICONTROL Conditional Content]** pane opens on the left-hand side of the screen.
 In this pane, you can create multiple variants of the selected content component using conditions.

 1. Configure your first variant.
-To do this, hover over **[!UICONTROL Variant - 1]** in the **[!UICONTROL Conditional Content]** pane and click the **[!UICONTROL Add condition]** icon.
+Hover over **[!UICONTROL Variant - 1]** in the **[!UICONTROL Conditional Content]** pane and click the **[!UICONTROL Add condition]** icon.

 1. A rule builder appears.
-Use the profile attributes to create the condition for the first variant of the message and click **[!UICONTROL Confirm]**.
+Use profile attributes to create the condition for the first variant of the message and click **[!UICONTROL Confirm]**.
 In this example, we are creating a rule targeting recipients whose language is 'French'.

     ![](assets/condition-email-rule.png)

 1. The rule is now associated to the variant.
-For better readability, we recommend renaming the variant by clicking the ellipse menu.
+For better readability, we recommend renaming the variant by clicking the ellipsis menu.

-    Now configure how the component should display if the rule is met when sending the message.
+1. Configure how the component should display if the rule is met when sending the message.
 In this example, we want to display the text in French if it is the recipient's preferred language.

     ![](assets/condition-email-variant1.png)

 1. Add as many variants as needed for the content component.
-You can switch at any time between the different variants to check how the content component will display depending on the conditional rules.
+You can switch between the variants at any time to check how the content component will display based on their conditional rules.

     >[!NOTE]
     >If none of the rules defined in the variants are met when sending the message, the content component will display the content defined in the **[!UICONTROL Default variant]** from the **[!UICONTROL Conditional Content]** pane.